RyuZhihao123/Instance-based-RN/README.md

 python3.6 Dataset_generator.py
 ```

-* **Second, run a network.** This command will train and test the 'IRN_m' network.
+* **Second, run a network.** This command will train and test the `IRN_m` network.
 When training step is finished, the training informations(MLAE and MSE etc.), best model(on val sets) and the predicted results can be obtained in folder './results/IRN_m'.

 ```
 python3.6 Net_IRNm.py --gpu 2      # GPU ID